gkrishnaks/WaybackEverywhere-Chrome/README.md

 Features
 --------

+*   **Automatic Detection of Wayback Machine Site's Error Messages** \- Addon tries to detect messages displayed by Wayback Machine and either Saves a available page to Wayback or Adds the site to Exclude list based on the error message.
+More information on Automatic Detection of WM Error Messages available here [Auto-detect Wayback Machine Error Messages](#auto-detect-wayback-machine-error-messages)
 *   **Popup menu** \- Use the Popup menu to add/remove site from Excludes list, temporarily disable WaybackEverywhere addon and open Settings and Help Pages.
 More information on Popup Menu available here [Popup Menu](#popup-menu)
-*   **Automatic Detection of Wayback Machine Site's Error Messages** \- Addon tries to detect messages displayed by Wayback Machine and either Saves a available page to Wayback or Adds the site to Exclude list based on the error message.
-More information on Automatic Detection of WM Error Messages available here [Auto-detect Wayback Machine Error Messages](#auto-detect-wayback-machine-error-messages)
 *   **Settings Page** \- Settings page allows you to add or remove a site from the excludes list, and also do factory reset.
 If you are interested, you can enable console logging from here.
 More information on Popup Menu available here [Settings Page](#edit-settings)
-*   **Auto-enable Reader mode for Archived pages** \- From settings page, enable the option to automatically open "Reader mode" for archived pages which support Firefox's reader mode.
 *   **Load all links in a archived page as new tabs** \- From Settings page, enable the option to open all links of an archived page based on a "selector" that user enters in popup menu - intended to be used for opening all "chapters" in new tabs when reading a html book format pages.
 Example : Wikisource or wikibooks.
-EXPERIMENTAL FEATURE disabled by default.
+EXPERIMENTAL FEATURE disabled by default. [open-all-links-in-a-archived-page-as-new-tabs](#open-all-links-in-a-archived-page-as-new-tabs)

 Auto-Detect Wayback Machine Error Messages
 -----------------------------